juhasev/sample-ninja-help/project-dashboard.md

 - **Quality terminations** Total number of panelists terminated due to quality.
 Mouse over to see percent from started.
 - **Duplicate terminations** Total number of panelists terminated due to duplicate.
 Mouse over to see percent from started.
 - **Security terminations** Total number of panelists terminated due to security check like **out of country**.
 Mouse over to see percent from started.
-- **Dropout** Total number of panelist who dropped out from the survey.
-During a live projest "on going survey takers" fall in this bucket so you may see higher that realistic rate at the beginning of the survey.
+- **Dropouts** Total number of panelist who dropped out from the survey or did not finish the survey.
+During a live project "on going survey takers" fall in this bucket so you may see higher than expected rate at the beginning of the survey.

 ### Statistics under chart
 - **Routed in** Total number of panelists routed into this project from other projects.